-Required for all FAFSA applicants at LIT.
-Collects general information related to enrollment plans, potential outside resources, previous college attendance.
-Provides valuable information related to student rights and responsibilities with regard to admission, enrollment, satisfactory academic progress, etc
+A financial aid supplement is required for all FAFSA applicants at LIT.
+It collects general information related to enrollment plans, potential outside resources, previous college attendance, and provides valuable information related to student rights and responsibilities with regard to admission, enrollment, satisfactory academic progress, etc.